Mohawk Racetrack

 Mohawk Racetrack (renamed Woodbine Mohawk Park in 2018) is a harness racing track in Campbellville, Ontario.
-It is owned by Woodbine Entertainment Group (known as Ontario Jockey Club until 2001) and is about 40 km southwest of the company's other racetrack, Woodbine Racetrack in Toronto, Ontario.
+It is owned by Woodbine Entertainment Group (known as Ontario Jockey Club until 2001) and is about 40 km southwest of the company's other racetrack, Woodbine Racetrack for Thoroughbred racing in Toronto, Ontario.
 Woodbine Mohawk Park also has a large slot machine parlour with over 1,000 slot machines, which is operated by Great Canadian Entertainment; some of the revenue from this operation is used to increase the horseracing purses.
 Ken Middleton is the longtime track announcer.

 History

 The track was opened on April 26, 1963, by the then Ontario Jockey Club as Mohawk Racetrack, and 4,338 people attended.
 The 400-acre site was constructed at a cost of $3.5 million; it could house 828 horses in the barns and had enough parking for 3,000 cars.
 The very first Canadian Standardbred Horse Society Yearling Sale took place at the Woodbine Sales Arena, with 30 yearlings cataloged.

 The Ontario Jockey Club changed its name to Woodbine Entertainment Group in 2001; in June 2017, Woodbine Entertainment Group announced an investment that would result in Mohawk being upgraded to accommodate year-round harness racing.
-Following the closure of Woodbine Racetrack's harness track in early 2018 for conversion to a turf course for thoroughbred racing, Mohawk opened under the new brand name of Woodbine Mohawk Park.
+Following the closure of Woodbine Racetrack's harness track in early 2018 for conversion to a turf course for Thoroughbred racing, Mohawk opened under the new brand name of Woodbine Mohawk Park.

-Mohawk has frequently hosted the year-end Breeders Crown events, most recently in 2019.
+Mohawk has frequently hosted the year-end Breeders Crown events, most recently in 2025.